eshitakundu/Data-Entry-Robotic-Process-Automation-Challenge/README.md

 ### 1. Folder Creation

 - The **FolderCreation.xaml** workflow ensures the required folders are set up:
-  - `input` folder: Used for storing downloaded files (Excel).
+  - `input_excel` folder: Used for storing downloaded files (Excel).
-  - `output` folder: Used for saving the screenshot after automation.
+  - `output_screenshot` folder: Used for saving the screenshot after automation.
 - These folders are created dynamically within the project’s root directory, making the project adaptable to different systems.

 ### 2. File Download

-- The project includes a step to download an Excel file directly from a specified website and store it in the `input` folder.
+- The project includes a step to download an Excel file directly from a specified website and store it in the `input_excel` folder.
 This file is then used as part of the data entry process.

 ### 3. Data Entry with Optimizations